version-fox/vfox/docs/guides/faq.md

 operate the registry and write the SDK's `PATH` into the user environment variable (for the purpose of, **Shell that does not support Hook function** can also use SDK, such as `CMD`).

-But because of the existence of the `.tool-versions` mechanism, the `PATH` becomes the sum of `.tool-verions` and the user environment variable `PATH`.
+But because of the existence of the `.tool-versions` mechanism, the `PATH` becomes the sum of `.tool-versions` and the user environment variable `PATH`.

 ::: warning